nocthir/worgen-rs/ARCHITECTURE.md

    - World map → schedule world map load (later drives referenced models/world models) Textures are loaded as dependencies; they aren’t scheduled directly from the UI.
 6. `file::check_file_loading` polls tasks and handles dependency fan-out:
-   - When a model/world model finishes loading, it schedules any missing textures, then waits until they’re all loaded before instantiating.
+   - When a model or world model finishes loading, it schedules any missing textures, waits until they’re all loaded, then prepares spawn bundles.
-   - When a world map finishes, it schedules any missing models/world models it references, then waits for them to be ready before instantiating placements.
+   - When a world map finishes, it schedules any missing models/world models it references, waits for them to be ready, then prepares placement bundles.
+   - Before spawning, a world-space bounding sphere is computed from the prepared bundles (applying the same reorientation as spawning).
+A `FocusCamera` event is emitted with this sphere.
    - Texture loads update `FileInfoMap` immediately.
-7. When dependencies are ready and the originating selection requested instantiation, meshes and materials are created and spawned.
-Previous `CurrentFile` entities are already despawned; new entities are spawned with the `CurrentFile` component.
-Models are reoriented to the app’s convention: rotate −90° around X and −90° around Z. World map placements apply translation/rotation and scale (for models) from the placement data.
+7. When dependencies are ready and instantiation is requested, meshes and materials are created and spawned.
+New entities are tagged with `CurrentFile`.
+Model bundles are reoriented to the app’s convention: rotate −90° around X and −90° around Z. World map placements apply translation/rotation and scale (for models) from placement data.
-8. Camera input updates every frame but is ignored while egui wants pointer input to prevent conflicts.
+8. `focus_camera_on_event` receives the most recent focus request per frame and centers the camera on the provided sphere, multiplying radius by a comfort factor and enforcing a minimum radius.
+Camera input is ignored while egui wants pointer input to prevent conflicts.

+## Camera controls

+- Orbit/pan/zoom are bound to modifier keys by default:
+  - Pan: hold Left Control
+  - Orbit: hold Left Alt
+  - Zoom: hold Left Shift
+- Scroll wheel performs zoom by default (line and pixel sensitivities are supported).
+- The controller automatically handles upside-down orbiting to keep controls intuitive.

 ## Mermaid diagram